Skip to main content

 Double contact process

-The double contact process (DCDA) uses a series of raw materials that synthesize into sulfur dioxide through various reactions.
-First, SO2-containing gas flows into the drying tower, where water is removed from it.
-Then the gas meets the catalyst in the converter, which oxidizes SO2 to SO3 oxidizes.
+The double contact process (DCDA) uses a number of starting materials, which synthesize sulfur dioxide in various reactions.
+Initially SO flows2-containing gas into the drying tower, where water is removed from it.
+The gas then meets the catalyst, the SO, in the converter2 to SO3 oxidized.

 2 SO2 + O2 → 2 SO3

-Next, the SO3 enters the intermediate absorber.
-Although the absorption of sulfur trioxide in an aqueous solution is possible, such a highly exothermic reaction could attack and destroy the plant.
+Next comes the SO3 into the intermediate absorber.
+Although the absorption of sulfur trioxide in an aqueous solution is possible, such a highly exothermic reaction could attack and destroy the system.
 The SO3 reacts with 98% sulfuric acid, forming highly concentrated acid.

 SO3 + H2O → H2SO4

-To reduce environmental impact, the SO2-containing exhaust gases flow from the intermediate absorber back into the converter.
-There, they are used to prepare sulfur trioxide for processing into sulfuric acid in the final absorber.
+In order to reduce environmental pollution, the SO flows2-containing exhaust gases from the intermediate absorber into the converter again.
+There they are used to prepare the sulfur trioxide for processing into sulfuric acid in the final absorber.
 An intermediate product in the double contact process is oleum, which consists of 100% sulfuric acid enriched with SO3, consists.

 • Production of highly concentrated sulfuric acid